Tadoba Andhari Tiger Reserve: Etymology

-"Tadoba" is taken from the name of the god "Tadoba" or "Taru", worshipped by the tribes who live in the dense forests of the Tadoba and Andhari region, while "Andhari" refers to the Andhari river that meanders through the forest.
+"Tadoba" is taken from the name of the god "Tadoba" or "Taru", worshipped by the tribal people who live in the dense forests of the Tadoba and Andhari region; "Andhari" refers to the Andhari river that meanders through the forest.

 History

 Legend holds that Taru was a village chief who was killed in a mythological encounter with a tiger.
 Taru was deified and a shrine dedicated to Taru now exists beneath a large tree on the banks of Tadoba Lake.
-The temple is frequented by adivasis, especially during a fair held annually in the Hindu month of Pausha (December–January).

-The Gond kings once ruled these forests in the vicinity of the Chimur hills.
+The Gondi people once ruled these forests in the vicinity of the Chimur hills.
 Hunting was banned in 1935.
 Two decades later, in 1955, 116.54 km2 of this forest area was declared a national park.
 Andhari Wildlife Sanctuary was created in the adjacent forests in 1986.
 In 1995, the park and the sanctuary were merged to establish the present tiger reserve.

 Geography

 Tadoba Andhari Reserve is the largest national park in Maharashtra.
 The total area of the reserve is 625.4 km2.
 This includes Tadoba National Park, with an area of 116.55 km2 and Andhari Wildlife Sanctuary with an area of 508.85 km2.
 The reserve also includes 32.51 km2 of protected forest and 14.93 km2 of uncategorised land.

 To the southwest is the 120 ha Tadoba Lake which acts as a buffer between the park's forest and the extensive farmland which extends up to Irai water reservoir.
 This lake is a perennial water source which offers a good habitat for Muggar crocodiles to thrive.
 Other wetland areas within the reserve include Kolsa Lake and the Andhari river.

-Tadoba Reserve covers the Chimur Hills, and the Andhari sanctuary covers the Moharli and Kolsa ranges.
+Tadoba Reserve covers the Chimur Hill, and the Andhari sanctuary covers the Moharli and Kolsa ranges.
 Nearest village from this place is Durgapur.
 It is bounded on the northern and western sides by densely forested hills.
 Thick forests are relieved by smooth meadows and deep valleys as the terrain slopes from north to south.
 Cliffs, talus, and caves provide refuge for several animals.
 The two forested rectangles are formed of the Tadoba and Andhari ranges.
 The south part of the park is less hilly than the remainder.